Make-School-Courses/Entrepreneurship-1/README.md

 Each lesson the instructor will discuss a topic very briefly, and then spend time answering questions and having 1:1's with students who are moving through the process (below) at their own pace.

+How do you decide to work on an idea?
+- Formulate the business idea clearly
+- Validate there is a market.
+- Check your RATs.

+Who has a startup idea they already want to work on?

+Business model canvas - your own idea or an existing businesses Comparative advantages - value proposition statements: "We help _____ to _____ by ______" Competitive landscape diagrams
+Calculate Total Appreciable Market - examples from existing businesses

+RATs - your own idea/problem space or an existing business when they started User interviewing - your own idea/problem space or a food business
+  - developing approach
+  - drilling

+Marketing Funnel and Landing Page

+Landing Page
+Pre/Post Mortem Blog Post - reflections each day, notes from user interviews

+Public office hours with Dan/Braus/Ashu

 1. Introduction to Lean Startup & Elevator Pitches - Timeline of things
 1. Elevator Pitches & Business Model Canvas
 1. Develop RATs